julp/PECL-intl/README.md

 # Introduction

-This repository is **unofficial** and experimental.
+This repository is **unofficial** and **experimental**.
 Its goal is to extend current implementation of PHP/intl extension with some +/- essential, or at least useful, missing functions.

 Their implementation may be "slow" because:
 * some conversions UTF-8 (PHP) <=> UTF-16 (ICU) were avoided (TODO: benchmark)